Señorita Panamá 2017: Señorita Panamá World

-The Señorita World Panamá pageant was held at the Atlapa Convention Centre, Ciudad de Panamá, Panama, on July 4, 2017.
-About 20 contestants from all over Panamá competed for the prestigious title.
+The Señorita World Panamá pageant was held at the Atlapa Convention Centre, Panama City, Panama, on July 4, 2017.
+About 20 contestants from all over Panama competed for the prestigious title.
 This year by decision of the international Miss World Organization, the election of the new global sovereign was held in a separate competition to the traditional national election.
 Alessandra Bueno Señorita Panamá Mundo 2016 crowned her successor as the new Señorita World Panamá.